tallman1O/D2C/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Please open issues and submit pull requests for new features, bug fixes, or improvements.

----

-## 📄 License

-This project is licensed under the MIT License.

----

-Let me know if you want to customize any section or add more details!